DCU Home | Our Courses | Loop | Registry | Library | Search DCU

 Description

 This module presents students with a series of four domains in which data analytics have had, or are having, a transformative effect on our lives.
 Students will emerge with a familiarity and an understanding of how data analytics, visualisation, and other aspects of data science are being used to change the world in which we live.
-The four application domains covered in this module are Smart Planning (how various data sources, including open data, are now used in planning the world around us), Digital Humanities (how digitisation of various cultural artifacts has completely opened up a new way in which humanities teaching and research is now conducted), Language Technologies (how access to huge volumes of online information has transformed language processing, from translation to search), and Ethical AI (essentially, 'AI for Good', to be contrasted in Pods 3 where AI for more nefarious purposes will be investigated).
+The four application domains covered in this module are Smart Planning (how various data sources, including open data, are now used in planning the world around us), Health and Human Performance (how data is used to inform experts in fields like Sports Analytics and Medicine), Language Technologies (how access to huge volumes of online information has transformed language processing), and Ethical AI (essentially, 'AI for Good').

 Learning Outcomes

-1. Explain applications of data science and data analytics in 4 different domains namely Smart Planning, AI for Good, Language Technologies, and Digital Humanities.
+1. Explain applications of data science and data analytics in 4 different domains namely Smart Planning, AI for Good, Language Technologies, and Health and Human Performance Analytics.

 2. Predict potential for other, data-driven approaches to major aspects of our lives in other domains